jumphone/scRef/Reference/other/README.md

-# Non-Official Reference
+# Informal Reference

-These references are non-officially collected by us.
+These references are collected by us.

 If you want to use them in your paper, please email us for the appropriate citation.